The day has finally come!

 Many times Sellers who are looking to sell their mobile home do not review the question of how long they will need to move until the home is sold.

-This one questions that we need to have answered during our initial listing appointment and not wait to get this answer until the home has been had an accepted offer on.
+This is one question that we need to have answered during our initial listing appointment and not wait to get this answer until the home has been had an accepted offer on.

 The reason for this is we need to express this time frame to all Buyers who are inquiring about the home as many times the Buyers who are looking to purchase a mobile home throughout the greater Sarasota area are looking to purchase and move in sooner rather than later and by explaining to them how long the Seller needs to move out will greatly help them in making their decision on whether to they will buy the property.